MPalix86/elastic-box/README.md

 - `off(event, callback)`: Removes a listener for the specified event (not implemented yet)

 ### Resizable Area
-- `detectElementsUnderArea(mode, selector)`: Detects elements under the resizable area matching the selector (only available for resizable areas)
+- `detectElementsUnderArea(mode, selector)`: Detects elements under the resizable area matching the selector (only available for resizable areas).
+If no selector is specified, it will detect any visible element at that position.